Ikenna caught a movement through the corner of his eyes.

-The night was still young but they both did not feel like going anywhere else so they sat in his car and talked.
+The night was still young, but neither of them felt going anywhere else so they sat in his car and talked.

 “So when did the shop say your car will be ready?”
 Ikenna asked, removing a spec of dust from his dashboard.

 “Monday.
 So inconvenient.
 I don’t understand why painting it takes so long.”

 “It’s not the painting that takes long, it’s the drying.
 Oven-baking gives it a nice finish – which I am sure you will appreciate, but the process is not a fast one.”